EGrechishnikov/Voter-back/README.md

 # Voter (Back-end)
-This is back-end side of the project.
-It's Rest service by Java.
+This is the rest service by Java for the project.